Pablo-Aja-Macaya/CRC-ONT16S/README.md

 ## Post processing
 A script has been developed to format and clean data and to compare alpha-diversity, beta-diversity, relative abundance and differential abundance.
-This script is available as a Rmarkdown file at `analysis.R`.
-Additionally, input for `analysis.R` is provided in `data/`.
+This script is available at `analysis.Rmd`.
+Additionally, input for `analysis.Rmd` is provided in `data/`.
 It is the result of processing ONT reads through `classification_pipeline.smk` and merging the output with Illumina's results:
 - `metadata_table.tsv`
 - `taxonomy_table.tsv`
 - `feature_table.biom.json`